ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 >This `shared registry` can help you perform your tests, but **should not be used in production**, as we reserve the right to delete its content if deemed necessary.
 >

 This is why it can be interesting to add, manage other registries.
-We can either do this by using the OVHcloud Control Panel (UI) or the AI CLI.
+We can either do this by using the OVHcloud Control Panel (UI) or the `ovhai` CLI.

 ### Manage existing registries through UI